Saskiavanesch/statful-client-nodejs/README.md

 ## Reference

-Detailed reference if you want to take full advantage from Statful.
+Want to take full advantage of Statful?
+Check out the detailed references below:

 ### Global configuration

-The custom options that can be set on config param are detailed below.
+The following custom options can be set on config param:

 | Option | Description | Type | Default | Required |
 |:---|:---|:---|:---|:---|